-Objective Outcomes Main Actions & Commitments Key Enablement & Optimised Methods of Delivery Simplify and optimise the tools provided to the HE/FE sector's Procurement community so that the benefits from use can be maximised The core Hunter tool will be web-enabled and integrated into a single browser based portal where all core APUC client systems can be accessed.
+Outcomes Main Actions & Commitments Simplify and optimise the tools provided to the HE/FE sector's Procurement community so that the benefits from use can be maximised The core Hunter tool will be web-enabled and integrated into a single browser based portal where all core APUC client systems can be accessed.
 Basic enablement completed end 2022 with enhanced functionality continuing to be developed to meet sector requirements from 2024 and beyond.
+UK Sector buyers portal on Hunter delivered Nov 2024 with over 5000 users onboarded.
 Fully embed a delivery model that can be constantly adaptive to the changing needs of the sector and an increasingly volatile global and local supply chain environment Embed the concept of "constant agility" into roles and teams across APUC so that teams can be adapted to most efficiently deliver and respond to emerging and / or unforeseen impacts and opportunities for the protection / benefit of our client institutions, across service and product lifecycles.
 Change programme took place winter 2023/2024.
-Review and update approach October to December 2024.
+One year on review meetings taking place Summer 2025.
 Introduce new hybrid ways of working across APUC to maximise / balance delivery, staff wellbeing and optimise recruitment and retention effectiveness New (post-Covid) hybrid working practices introduced a pilot phase from Feb 2022 with review and fine tuning taking place after 1 year.
 Implementation late 2023 and hybrid model embedded throughout 2024.
-Value for Money & Resilience Maximise collaborative opportunities and resulting value delivery of the emerging and future spend profiles of the HE/FE sectors Work with the HE/FE sectors' Procurement Leaders and other stakeholders to review emerging and future needs (this initially occurred as the "new normal" needs emerged, between the Contracting Priorities Workshop in Feb 2022 and Feb 2023).
-Further review took place February 2024, and planned for each winter from 2024/25 to 2026/27.
-Key activity will be to continue, and expand where appropriate, the collaboration with other Scottish Sectors' Centres of Procurement Expertise and across the UKUPC community.
+Model continues to work well.
+Maximise collaborative opportunities and resulting value delivery of the emerging and future spend profiles of the HE/FE sectors Work with the HE/FE sectors' Procurement Leaders and other stakeholders to review emerging and future needs (this initially occurred as the "new normal" needs emerged, between the Contracting Priorities Workshop in Feb 2022 and Feb 2023).
+Further review took place in February 2024, February 2025 and planned for 2026/27.
+Key activity will be to continue, and expand where appropriate, the collaboration with other Scottish Sectors' Centres of Procurement Expertise and across the UKUPC Simplify and optimise the tools provided to the HE/FE sector's Procurement community so that the benefits from use can be maximised Fully embed a delivery model that can be constantly adaptive to the changing needs of the sector and an increasingly volatile global and local supply chain environment Introduce new hybrid ways of working across APUC to maximise / balance delivery, staff wellbeing and optimise recruitment and retention effectiveness Maximise collaborative opportunities and resulting value delivery of the emerging and future spend